 - Year-long (Fall and Spring): Bologna

-Students occasionally choose to go on a study abroad program in Italy that is not run by EAP.
-While this can be a productive option, the transfer of credits can be a significant issue, and you should make sure you are well informed both about the credentials of the program that interests you and the procedures for counting work done toward your UCB degree.
-Details on EAP sponsored programs and application requirements as well as information on study abroad through other institutions can be found by starting with their home page.
+Students occasionally choose to go on a study-abroad program offered outside the UC system.
+While this can be a productive option, the transfer of credits can be a significant issue, and students should become well-informed both about the credentials of the program of interest and the procedures for counting work done toward one’s Berkeley degree.
+Please review the Berkeley Study Abroad guidelines for independent study abroad programs here.

 Majors and Minors Advising